 I’ve never really seen a good, comprehensive history of Automotive Air Conditioning, so I decided to take it upon myself to write one, being somewhat of a scholar on the subject.
 In this first installment, we will deal with the pre-World War II attempts at automotive A/C, or the pre-modern era as I call it.

 The principles of mechanical cooling were understood for centuries, but it wasn’t until Willis Carrier installed his first commercial system in 1902 that air conditioning was born.
 While it was slow to start, by the 1930’s air conditioning started to become commonplace in stores, movie theaters, and office buildings.
-With the rise of steel-bodied closed cars in the 1920’s, people naturally wanted to bring this experience to their vehicle.
+With the rise of steel-bodied closed cars in the 1920’s, people naturally wanted to bring this experience to their vehicles.

 While people have been playing around with ice and evaporative cooling since cars first became enclosed, most historians recognize John Hamman, Jr. as the owner of the first air-conditioned car.
 The system was custom-built and installed by Kelvinator in Houston, Texas around 1930, as much for the treatment of Mr. Hamman’s severe allergies as for its cooling ability.
 It was mounted in the back of the car, where the external trunk would normally be, and was powered by its own internal combustion engine.